Click "thumbnails" to go to full size image

 1881

-The Ottershaw estate, including the outlying farms and cottages cost £100,000 and she spent and additional £25,000 on improvements.
-Her gardeners Alfred Dyer and his uncle, Arthur Lawrence, together with their families came with her from Childwall Hall as did her Chauffeur, Frederick Lionel Rapson.
+The Ottershaw estate, including the outlying farms and cottages cost Miss Schintz £100,000 and she spent and additional £25,000 on improvements.
+Her gardeners Alfred Dyer and his uncle, Arthur Lawrence, together with their families came with her from Childwall Hall as did her Garage Foreman and Chauffeur, Frederick Lionel Rapson.
 Miss Schintz later said she moved to Ottershaw for the sake of her elderly mother who had suffered emotionally from the tragic deaths of her son and husband.
-Miss Schintz believed her mother would benefit from the beautiful countryside of Surrey but she died on 22nd September 1921 the day before the property was finally conveyed to Miss Schintz from Eckstein.
-Until this date she had presumably leased the estate.
-By November that the same year the estate was again on the market but failed to sell.
-She is said to have had a lady companion who she pushed around the estate in an invalid chair.
-This in fact may have been her mother.
-Interestingly, amongst the items up for auction in the 1930 furniture sale was an invalid chair which had been stored in the garage at the Bothy!
+Miss Schintz believed her mother would benefit from the beautiful countryside of Surrey and she was often to be seen pushing her mother around the estate in an invalid chair.
+Incidentally, this chair was amongst the items auctioned in the 1930 sale of household effects having in the meantime been stored in the garage at the Bothy!
+Sadly, her mother died on 22nd September 1921 the day before the Ottershaw Estate was finally conveyed to her.
+Miss Schintz was left a little over £60k in her mother's will.

 In October 1930 the contents of the Mansion were auctioned, with thousands of people reported to have attended the viewings.
 In the same month the entire estate was offered at auction but only outlying farms were sold.
 At a subsequent auction in May 1931 several small plots including No 1 Bonsey's Lane, land on the western side of the estate, the North Lodges and a plot on Chobham Road (Wethersfield) were sold but there were no bidders for the rest of the estate.

 In 1933 Rapson died and his son Freddie took on the role of chauffeur and secretary.
-Miss Schintz was determined to clear her name and that of Frederick Rapson and she spent years with Freddie's assistance preparing a dossier in support of her case.
-In 1937 she appeared again in Kingston Bankrupcy Court with Freddie in support where she again alledged she had been swindled by her advisors and that Rapson was innocent of any malpractice.
+Miss Schintz recovered from her depression and, determined to clear her name and that of Frederick Rapson, spent several months with Freddie's assistance preparing a 50 page dossier in support of her case.
+She applied for a hearing in 1936 and in January In 1937 she appeared finally in Kingston Bankrupcy Court with Freddie in support where she again alledged she had been swindled by her advisors and that Rapson was innocent of any malpractice.
 Her case was again front page news and most daily newspapers carried the story.
-She was eventually cleared of bankruptcy and appears to have moved to Switzerland until after WWII In 1946 after a brief visit to England she appears to have returned there once again this time to Hertenstein on the shores of Lake Lucerne.
-Miss Schintz ended her days back in England first at the Piccadilly Hotel in London but by 1952 she had moved to Broome Park, a country hotel between Maidstone and Dover and died in Canterbury Hospital on 12th June 1954.
+She returned to Switzerland immediately after the court proceedings too ill to await the result which was announced later that year.
+She was eventually cleared of bankruptcy in 1938.
+She appears to have stayed in Switzerland until after WWII.
+In 1946 after a brief visit to England she returned there once again this time to a rented villa at Hertenstein on the shores of Lake Lucerne.
+Miss Schintz ended her days back in England first at the Piccadilly Hotel in London but by 1952 she had moved to Broome Park, a residential country hotel between Maidstone and Dover and died in the Kent and Canterbury Hospital on 12th June 1954.
+Her final place of rest is unknowm.
 In her will she left what little there was of her fortune to a number of former employees including several from Ottershaw Park.

 Arthur